 I think more automation and self-use tools.
 It’s all about making it easier for the customer to get more done with less, even if they’ve never done that “something” before.

 Name someone in your industry whose content you really enjoy following.

 What is the most interesting thing you’ve read this week?

 That we’re getting wireless charging from across the room for our smartphones.
 Congrats, Xiaomi!

 Name someone who inspires you in life and in work.

-My wife, my son, and my best friend.
+My son.
+And my best friend.

 What is the most interesting job you’ve ever had?

 I can think of several, actually.
 Believe it or not, I have worked over 30 jobs in my life to get me through school, university, and life, in general – starting at age 12.
 I have worked at a rubber factory in Munich.
 I waited tables at a few restaurants.
 I worked at a gym as a personal trainer.
 I am also an award-winning English and German teacher.
 Plus, I used to be a rapper back in the day, with 6 albums and over 100 songs published.
 X-Factor too!
 Yup, I’ve had a busy life!